MathiasReichardt/RoboPlant/readme.md

 - *Application*: the Application/Use-Case layer: this layer provides interfaces to data sources and sinks.
 It uses them to trigger logic from the Domain Layer.
 - *InMemoryPersistence*: In memory implementation of the data sink interfaces.
 - *Server*: The host of the application.
 DI is configured here.
 Also the REST API is located here and accesses inner layers.
+- *Util*: Technical extensions not belonging to any specific project.